iamatulsingh/FifaWorldCup2018_PointTableScrap/README.md

 # FifaWorldCup2018_PointTableScrap
-This is a web scrapper that can scrap points table of FIFA World Cup 2018.
+This is a web scrapper written in ```python 2.7``` that can scrap points table of FIFA World Cup 2018.
 >Credit : ESPN http://www.espn.in